-A multi-vitamin provides it all, so is simply the easier choice when you know you need some key nutrients more regularly in your plan.
+Multi-vitamins provide it all, so is simply the easier choice when you know you need some key nutrients more regularly in your plan.

 Do you see yourself in any of these groups?
-If so, it’s definitely a wise move to make sure that you have a good multi-vitamin in your diet plan.
+If so, it’s definitely a wise move to make sure that you have good multi-vitamins in your diet plan.
 It may not be the sexiest of supplements out there, but it sure can make a difference in how your body feels and functions overall.
 Don’t discredit that.
 You often don’t know what you’re missing until you try it.

 Visit Black Diamond Supplements.

 - Sobrero, Alberto, et al. “Fatigue: a main component of anemia symptomatology.”
 Seminars in oncology.
 Vol. 28.
 WB Saunders, 2001.